ZeGentzy/RedditSwitcharooV2/README.md

  * python
  * /bin/bash
  * A mysql server running on "localhost"
-   * With the user "auto" (perferably requiring no pasword)
+   * With the user "auto" (preferably requiring no password)
    * A database called "RedditData"
      * which contains a table called "RedditComments"
-       * Must have correct columms
+       * Must have correct columns
- * Other bash utilites like "cat", "basename", "find", ect...
+ * Other bash utilities like "cat", "basename", "find", ect...

  ## Files and Directories:
  - [D]Downloaded: Directory for newly downloaded reddit comment files